 La Petite merchande d’allumettes (1928) Director: Jean Renoir

-The film lasts about 30 minutes, and apparently the daughter of James Joyce played a brief, minor role in the film.
+This film lasts about 30 minutes, and apparently the daughter of James Joyce played a brief, minor role in the film.
 Renoir was married to the lead, Catherine Hessling, however they divorced shortly after this film was completed.
-Hessling starred in most of his nine silent films.
+Hessling starred in most of Renoir’s nine silent films.